AaltoSciComp/scicomp-docs/triton/usage/dgx.rst

 ========================

-The DGX machines have been specifically bought by several groups, and thus public access is not available.
+The DGX machines have been specifically bought by several groups, and thus general access is not available.
+If you should have access but don't, :doc:`email our support alias <../help>` with a CC to your group leader, and we will fix this.
 You can check the access list by running ``getent group dgx``.
-If you should have access but don't, :doc:`email our support alias <../help>` with a CC to your group leader, and we will fix this.

 Basics
 ======

-The DGX machines have a special operating system from Nvidia, and thus form a very special case.
-Their OS is based on Ubuntu 16.04, while the rest of Triton is CentOS, so we have had to some work to integrate them.
-You may find some problems, please be aggressive about filing issues (but also aggressive about checking yourself if you can solve them).
+The DGX machines have a special operating system from Nvidia based on Ubuntu 16.04, and thus form a very special of a Triton node because the rest of Triton is CentOS.
+We have done work to make them work together, but it will require special effort to make code run on both halves.
+You may find some problems, so please be aggressive about filing issues (but also aggressive about checking the background yourself and giving us good information).

+Basic reading: :doc:`../tut/connecting`.

+Unlike before, direct access is not available: you should connect to the login node and submit jobs via Slurm, not running directly interactively.

 Software and modules
 --------------------